 Timshel Magazine is an independent arts journal and anthology of grief and joy.
 With roots in the Pacific Northwest lit scene, all are welcome to submit, view, and share in this project.
 Our first issue was released April 2019 and distributed in Boise, Portland, and online.

 All proceeds go directly to cover printing costs; Timshel is a not-for-profit legacy project.
 To help us break even, donations are welcome via PayPal.
-Any profits will be donated to Boise Mutual Aid.
+As of 2021, any profits will be donated to Boise Mutual Aid.